Winifred’s Story

 A view of Upper Colwall, the idyllic setting where Winifred spent the first twenty-odd years of her life.

-Years ago, while researching my great-grandfather’s family tree, I decided to delve into the family of my grandmother’s great-uncle William Henry Allen, who through his marriage fathered no less than nine children over a period of seventeen years.
-Most of his children eventually married and had families of their own, but one particular case would remain mysterious for years to come.
+Years ago, while researching my great-grandfather’s family, I decided to explore the branch of his only paternal uncle, William Henry Allen (1845-1923), a blacksmith by trade who fathered no fewer than nine children!
+Most of them eventually married and had families of their own, but one particular individual would remain a conundrum for years to come.
 It was only recently that I was able to uncover more information about her life… and death.

-Ten years later, ten-year-old Winifred was again recorded living with her parents and siblings – only in Winifred’s case the column referring to people being “deaf-and-dumb”, “blind” or “lunatic, imbecile or idiot” is filled in with the following description: Spinal complaint from childhood.
-It is painfully evident, therefore, that young Winifred was physically disabled, and may well have been unable to walk altogether.
-Thus far, there is no reason to suppose that her problems affected her learning capability, but a glance at the column destined to each person’s occupation also reveals that, unlike her siblings (both older and younger), Winifred was not attending school.
-Was she suffering from some kind of mental handicap, or was her physical condition an obstacle towards her going to school and receiving a normal, formal education?
+In 1891, ten-year-old Winifred was again recorded living with her parents and siblings, all of whom appear to have been healthy, with only one exception: in Winifred’s case, the column referring to people being “deaf-and-dumb”, “blind” or “lunatic, imbecile or idiot” is filled in with the following description: Spinal complaint from childhood.
+It is evident, therefore, that young Winifred was physically disabled.
+Thus far, there is no reason to suppose that her problems affected her learning capability, but a glance at the column destined to each person’s occupation also reveals that, unlike her older and younger siblings, Winifred was not attending school.
+Was she suffering from some kind of mental disability, or was her physical condition an obstacle towards her going to school and receiving a formal education?

-The 1901 census, taken ten years later, is also striking, in that it offers no reference whatsoever to Winifred’s health problems, which could initially suggest she was no longer ill.
-Rather tellingly, however, other details on the form indicate otherwise: Winifred was still living at home, residing with her parents and unmarried sisters, all of whom were school teachers; and yet, Winifred is the only member of the family who does not actually have an occupation…
+The 1901 census, taken ten years later, is also striking, in that it offers no reference whatsoever to Winifred’s health problems.
+Taken by itself, this could suggest she was no longer ill, but rather tellingly other details on the form indicate otherwise: Winifred was still living at home, residing with her parents and unmarried sisters, all of whom were school teachers.
+And yet, Winifred is the only member of the family who does not have an actual occupation…

-Images showing how some institutions treated mentally handicapped patients in the 1860’s.
-Treatment had advanced somewhat by the time Winifred was institutionalised in the 1900’s.
+Images showing how some institutions treated mentally handicapped patients in the 1860s.
+Fortunately, treatments had advanced considerably by the time Winifred was institutionalised in the early 1900s.

-The 1939 UK Register, which was created just after the outbreak of Wold War II, records Winifred once again, and once more, she was living in an institution as a patient of the Middlesex Colony (also known as Kingsley Green), in St Albans, Hertfordshire.
+The 1939 UK Register, which was created just after the outbreak of Wold War II, records Winifred once again living in an institution as a patient of the Middlesex Colony (also known as Kingsley Green), in St Albans, Hertfordshire, not far from her previous abode in Finchley.
 This was a mental health and learning disability hospital which, for sixty-one years, was known as Harperbury Hospital.
-At the start of the war, there were over 1,190 patients, but the institution appears to have to continued to work with normality throughout the conflict.
+At the start of the war, there were over 1,190 patients, but the institution appears to have to continued to work with relative normality throughout the conflict.

-At some later stage, Winifred seems to have been transferred to Napsbury Hospital (which was featured in the Who Do You Think You Are? episode starring Julian Clary).
-Winifred would never leave Napsbury.
+At some later stage, Winifred seems to have been transferred to Napsbury Hospital (which some of you may remember as it was featured in the Who Do You Think You Are? episode starring Julian Clary).
+Sadly, Winifred would never leave Napsbury.
 It was there that my sixty-two-year-old cousin passed away on 16 November 1944.
 The cause of death was recorded as lobar pneumonia and arteriosclerosis.
 A small note on her death certificate, “P.M.”, which I presume means post-mortem, might suggest that Winifred passed away without a medical attendant at hand, and therefore a thorough medical examination was needed following her death.
-The death was registered two weeks later by the hospital’s chief resident officer, which suggests no relative of Winifred’s was close by when she breathed her last.
+The death was registered two weeks later by the hospital’s chief resident officer.
+These details suggest that no relative of Winifred’s was close by when she breathed her last.

 Winifred’s death was a particularly sad and anonymous ending for someone who, I have the feeling, was to all intents and purposes forgotten by everyone who had known her in her youth.
 Through no fault of her own, her life was obliterated from the pages of my family history.
 I am very proud to rescue her story through this article.
-After all, this is probably the first time in over seventy years that anyone has told her story – or even mentioned her name!
+After all, this is probably the first time in over seventy years that anyone has mentioned her name – or even dared tell her story!

 Muy emotiva esta historia y muy bien contada.
 Tienes un alma sensible y generosa.